Ruben-Parra-Montenegro/Assignment11/README.md

 this program can do bubble sort and merge sort

-it generates random number arrays and randome word arrays and sorts them using the 2 sort methods and prints out how long it takes and prints out the arrays.
+it generates random number arrays and random word arrays and sorts them using the 2 sort methods and prints out how long it takes and prints out the arrays.